dhairya-quash/TEST-REPO/README.md

 ## Introduction

-Quash is an SDK-enabled bug reporting solution that helps users report bugs efficiently with just a simple shake.
-Our tool tracks and resolves bugs through the Quash web dashboard, ensuring your mobile apps are released on time with the highest quality standards.
-With Quash, teams can optimize the time and resources spent on the testing process, making mobile testing smooth and straightforward.
+Quash Max is an SDK-enabled bug reporting solution for mobile apps that helps users report bugs efficiently with just a simple shake of their device.
+The bugs are tracked on a web dashboard with auto-captured context and logs.
+Quash Max helps you resolve the bugs faster, ensuring your mobile apps are released on time with the highest quality standards.
+With the ecosystem, teams can optimize the time and resources spent on the testing process, making mobile testing smooth and straightforward.

 ## Features